chinamike65/hugo-tuolesi/content/book3/book3en.md

 255

-(2) Five hundred yojanas below the ground of Jambuvidpa, Kunan, is the realm of hungry ghosts, there is a city of hungry ghosts called Jepila.
+(2) Five hundred yojanas below the ground of Jambudvipa, Kunan, is the realm of hungry ghosts, there is a city of hungry ghosts called Jepila.
 There is no grass, no running water, and the ground is like iron heated by the sun.

 This is the place where all beings in the realm of hungry ghosts are reborn.